Configure a Linux Python app for Azure App Service

 Default behavior

-If the App Service doesn't find a custom command, a Django app, or a Flask app, then it runs a default read-only app, located in the opt/defaultsite folder and shown in the following image.
+If the App Service doesn't find a custom command, a Django app, or a Flask app, it runs a default read-only app, located in the opt/defaultsite folder and shown in the following image.

 If you deployed code and still see the default app, see Troubleshooting - App doesn't appear.